Faculty

 Professors

-Johannes Paul Raether hosts and directs the Live Art Forms program and teaches performative practices.
+JP Raether hosts and directs the Live Art Forms program and teaches performative practices.

 www.alifveforms.earth